fhenaod/fruit_evo_indomalay/README.md

 scripts to reproduce the analysis and other customary codes

-Trait-evolution analysis used 'bayou' v2.2.0, while the biogeographic reconstruction used 'BioGeoBEARS' v1.1.2 Analyses were ran in R 4.0.5
+Trait-evolution analysis used 'bayou' v2.2.0, while the biogeographic reconstruction used 'BioGeoBEARS' v1.1.2 Analyses were run in R 4.0.5